 All the other passengers seemed to have so much more luggage than Bertie.
 Some were passing suitcases through the windows.
 He was glad that he had a first class ticket, or else he might end up sleeping on a pile of luggage.
 He boarded the train, and found his compartment down the corridor, number 16.
 He slid open the door and saw a little room about the size of an airing cupboard.
 There were two beds on either side of a narrow table.
 On one of the beds sat a young woman with long silky black hair and Eastern features.
 She was wearing a black silk shirt with a gold pattern embroidered on it, and she was passing the time by painting her nails blood red.

-“Oh, er, sorry, I must have the wrong compartment…..” but after checking his tickets he realised that this was the right compartment after all, and although it First Class, it was rather small, and had to be shared with another passenger.
+“Oh, er, sorry, I must have the wrong compartment…” But after checking his tickets he realised that this was the right compartment after all, and although it was First Class, it was rather small, and had to be shared with another passenger.

 “I wonder what the third class is like?” thought Bertie.
-And then he remembered Uncle Rudolf in the luggage wagon.
-But as for his travelling companion, he could have ended up with a much much worse one.
+Then he remembered Uncle Rudolf in the luggage wagon.
+As for his travelling companion, he could have ended up with a much, much worse one.

-“Hello, I’m Prince Bertie,” And then, looking at the exotic raven-haired person opposite, he blushed and added hastily, “I’m engaged to the lovely Princess Beatrice, but unfortunately she wasn’t able to come with me on this trip.”
+“Hello, I’m Prince Bertie.”
+Then, looking at the exotic raven-haired person opposite, he blushed and added hastily: “I’m engaged to the lovely Princess Beatrice, but unfortunately she wasn’t able to come with me on this trip.”